avcoder/assignment_calculator/README.md

 Fork my code on http://codepen.io/avcoder/pen/PbZGZq  or clone this git repository.
 However, my git repository is only one file which already combined my html/css/js code.
 Also keep in mind, that since I used HTML5's date input field, certain browsers other than Chrome may not work properly.
 I could not find a satisfactory datepicker solution that was keyboard navigable (for WCAG  accessibility requirements).

 ### Prerequisites
 The HTML file contains one template per assignment-type.
-If you wish to eliminate or add steps, you would do so by creating/deleting the steps component.
+If you wish to eliminate or add steps, you would do so by creating/deleting a steps component.
 ```
   <template v-if="picked === 'essay'">
     <template v-if="isDatesPicked()">